DrA1ex/JS_ParticleSystem/README.md

 /n_body/?backend=worker-mt&worker_threads=4&worker_mt_tree_strategy=hybrid
 ```

-Hybrid mode now starts from a cheap coarse seed split instead of the normal dynamic split.
-It then allows subworkers to recursively split only heavy jobs and return spawned jobs to the coordinator queue.
-It is intended to reduce serial coordinator preparation while avoiding the high downstream idle ratio seen in pure recursive mode.
+Hybrid mode currently starts from the same conservative shallow dynamic split as `dynamic`, then allows subworkers to recursively split only heavy jobs and return spawned jobs to the coordinator queue.
+This intentionally rolls back the more aggressive coarse-seed tuning: that version reduced `topTreeTime`, but made the downstream `calc` / `force` pipeline less balanced.

 Recommended comparison links: